pytorch/pytorch/docs/source/notes/cuda.rst

 * CUDA RNG ops are allowed, but must use default generators.
 For example, explicitly constructing a new :class:`torch.Generator` instance and passing it as the ``generator`` argument to an RNG function is prohibited.
-* Using multiple streams in a capture is allowed, but there are some restrictions.
-See :ref:`Using multiple streams...<multistream-capture>`
+* Using multiple streams in a capture is allowed, but there are :ref:`restrictions<multistream-capture>`.

 Non-constraints
 ~~~~~~~~~~~~~~~